Tjatse/spider2/README.md

 Using NSQ to manage the relationships between links and articles, or links and links, will make this module more powerful.

 In my case, I have 9 centos, which have installed ElasticSearch 1.3.2, about 9 million data can be crawled every month.

 ![screenshot](screenshot/para.jpg)

-Ample ability to process data, keep queue out of choking.
+Ample ability to process data continuously, keep queue out of choking.

 ![screenshot](screenshot/nsq.jpg)

 Hit title & content.

 ![screenshot](screenshot/search.jpg)

 # Test